hashicorp/terraform-aws-terraform-enterprise-hvd/README.md

 # Terraform Enterprise HVD on AWS EC2

 Terraform module aligned with HashiCorp Validated Designs (HVD) to deploy Terraform Enterprise (TFE) on Amazon Web Services (AWS) using EC2 instances with a container runtime.
 This module defaults to deploying TFE in the `active-active` [operational mode](https://developer.hashicorp.com/terraform/enterprise/flexible-deployments/install/operation-modes), but `external` is also supported.
-Docker is currently the only supported container runtime, but Podman support is being added.
+Docker and Podman are the supported container runtimes.

 ![TFE on AWS](docs/images/tfe_aws_ec2.png)